 The holidays can be one of the most wonderful, magical times of the year.
 But they can also be the most stressful!
-That is why I am so pleased to have Julie Morgenstern, an organizing & productivity consultant, New York Times best-selling author, and speaker to share with us today here best tips for ways to tame the holiday chaos.
-For over 30 years, Julie has been teaching people all around the world and at all stages of life how to overcome disorganization to achieve their goals.
+That is why I am so pleased to have Julie Morgenstern, an organizing productivity consultant, share tips to help this holiday season be less hectic.
+She is a New York Times best-selling author and she is sharing her best tips for ways to tame the chaos before Christmas.
+For over 30 years, Julie has been teaching people all around the world and at all stages of life.
+She helps them to overcome disorganization to achieve their goals.
 Her newest ventures, the Time to Parent podcast and book, help parents savor time both with their kids and on their own.
-I hope you tips to tame the holiday chaos help you enjoy what matters most these holidays- family and those you love.
+I hope these tips to tame the holiday chaos help you enjoy what matters most these holidays.

 9 Ways to Tame Holiday Chaos From Organizing & Productivity Consultant, Julie Morgenstern

 Ahhh, the holidays.
 With visions of sugar plums dancing in our heads, it’s easy to get caught up in trying to live the hallmark vision of the holiday season and miss all the joy we aspire to.
 We get so stressed over buying the perfect presents, being the perfect host, wearing the perfect outfit, and cooking the perfect meal, that we can’t wait for the holidays to be over.